Dionne Treasure - Bsc (Hons) Psychotherapy and Person Centred counselling. MBACP

 Training, qualifications & experience

-- Foundation Degree Arts in Counselling
+- Foundation degree in Person Centred Counselling

 - BTEC Level 4 Working with Children and Young People